fastapi/fastapi/docs/en/docs/deployment/manually.md

 ## Server Machine and Server Program

-There's a small detail about names to have in mind. 💡
+There's a small detail about names to keep in mind. 💡

 The word "**server**" is commonly used to refer to both the remote/cloud computer (the physical or virtual machine) and also the program that is running on that machine (e.g. Uvicorn).